9ae/ace/wiki/vault/s.5_06.md

 *Vio* feels drained from having to mask her emotions while standing there with Zaki

 # When
 In the afternoon, it's raining.
-Grey & red
+Grey & red.

 # Where
 Streets of Ixan